peteinakl/basci_numpy_nn/README.md

- very simple neural network using numpy only.
+A very simple neural network using numpy only incorprating back propogation.